 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Turboprop Designers Wrestle With Speed Requirements".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Turboprop Designers Wrestle With Speed Requirements".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.